tower120/hi_sparse_bitset/README.md

 ## Multi-session iteration

 This way you can suspend and later resume your iteration session.
-For example, you can have intersection between several bitsets, iterate it to some point, and get iterator cursor.
-Then, later, you can make intersection between the same bitsets (but possibly in different state), and resume iteration from the last point you stopped, using cursor.
+For example, you can create an intersection between several bitsets, iterate it to a certain point, and obtain an iterator cursor.
+Then, later, you can make an intersection between the same bitsets (but possibly in different state), and resume iteration from the last point you stopped, using cursor.

 ## Multi-threaded env use-case